 To capture this opportunity, achieving peak performance with Python* across a variety of architectures is critical.
 Python is a powerful, scalable, and easy-to-use language.
 But it’s not built from the ground up for blazing-fast performance.
 Many developers rely on vendor-specific optimizations for frameworks and libraries such as TensorFlow*, PyTorch*, or scikit-learn* to achieve the speeds they need on their hardware of choice.
 Yet, they are left wondering how they can get similar results when new hardware emerges or the market evolves to require deployment on additional hardware types.

 That’s where the Intel® oneAPI AI Analytics Toolkit (AI Kit) comes in.

 Figure 1.
-Achieve drop-in acceleration with the Intel oneAPI AI Analytics Toolkit
+Achieve drop-in acceleration with the AI Kit.

 To demonstrate how this toolkit can help you shatter benchmarks and accelerate workflows on CPUs with little to no added effort, we’ve compiled five benchmarks that span many of today’s most popular libraries.